-- Soak dried beans overnight, then drain, add fresh water, garlic powder, and onion powder, and simmer on low heat until beans are soft.
+- Soak dried beans overnight, then drain, add fresh water, Garlic Powder (affiliate link), and Onion Powder (affiliate link), and simmer on low heat until beans are soft.
 Cooking time will depend on how fresh the beans are, but probably 30-45 minutes for most beans.
 You can also cook the beans in the crockpot or Instant Pot if you prefer.

 - You can use two cans of canned beans, but soaked and cooked dried beans are much better.

 - When beans are almost cooked, brown the sausage well in a non-stick frying pan.
 (You’ll need to add a little oil for turkey Italian sausage.)